gfenoy/application-package-patterns/README.md

 This scenario typically takes as input one pre-event acquisition, one post-even acquisition, applies an algorithm and produces a result

-Implementation: process the NDVI for two dates taking input two Landsat-9 acquisitions producing a STAC Catalog with two STAC Items
+Implementation: delineate water bodies using NDWI and Otsu automatic threshold taking as input Landsat-9 acquisitions

 ## 3. scatter on inputs/one output